GLOBAL MARKETS-Stocks ease as gloomy data takes shine off U.S. stimulus hopes | Business

 Global shares slipped off record highs on Friday as gloomy data reminded investors of the struggles facing the economic recovery, curbing a rally fuelled by hopes of U.S. stimulus by newly inaugurated President Joe Biden.
 Sentiment in Europe was already more cautious after Thursday's European Central Bank meeting, in which the bank's message was perceived as more hawkish than expected.

 The yield on Italian 10-year benchmark bonds touched its highest since early November on reports that Prime Minister Giuseppe Conte may be tempted by the prospect of a snap election.
-The Euro STOXX 600 was 0.8% weaker as investors digested weaker flash PMI readings for January.
+The Euro STOXX 600 was 1% weaker, heading for its worst daily showing of the year so far, as investors digested weaker flash PMI readings for January.
 Lockdown restrictions to contain the coronavirus pandemic hit the bloc's dominant service industry.

 "The fact that there would be U.S. stimulus was well known and the size of the package and the very high-level details of what they're aiming for with the package was well known some while ago," said James Athey, investment director at Aberdeen Standard Investments.
 "The realities of what is likely to be achievable relatively quickly are not supportive of just blindly buying cyclical assets.
 There's a lot more nuance and a lot more politics to go on before we get there."